RUDRA-007-afk/WiproCapstone_Project-/README.md

 # WiproCapstone_Project-
-🧰 Bash Maintenance Suite
+🧰 Bash Maintenance
-📖 Project Overview
+📖 Project Overview drive
-The Bash Maintenance Suite is a collection of automated shell scripts designed to simplify and speed up Linux system administration.
+The Bash Maintenance drive is a collection of automated shell scripts designed to simplify and speed up Linux system administration.
 It performs key maintenance tasks such as log cleanup, system monitoring, report generation, backups, and simulated system updates.
 This suite is ideal for beginners learning Bash automation or for system admins seeking lightweight maintenance tools.